-In 1767 Joseph Priestley was the first to infuse plain water with carbon dioxide and referred to the resulting sparkling beverage as his “happiest discovery.”
+In 1767 Joseph Priestley was the first to infuse regular water with carbon dioxide and referred to the resulting sparkling beverage as his “happiest discovery.”
 He began to share his invention with friends, word spread and the bubbly refresher became a popular drink choice.

-Sparkling water goes by a lot of names: carbonated water, club soda, seltzer, soda water, fizzy water or mineral water.
+This product goes by a lot of names: carbonated water, club soda, seltzer, soda water, fizzy water or mineral water.
 But, no matter what the name, they are all water in which compressed carbon dioxide has been dissolved.
 This process leaves behind a slightly tart taste in the as the acidic level rises and pressure builds up the bottle.
 Once the top is popped, the gases are released and leave behind the effervescent bubbles.

-The carbonation of sparkling water is exactly like soda minus all of the harmful health effects.
+The carbonation is exactly like soda minus all of the harmful health effects.
 Sparkling water is almost always suggested as a healthier alternative to sugary soda drinks (and sugar-free soda drinks for that matter).
 The suggestion comes with good reason as soda is incredibly dangerous for you in countless ways including:

 There are misnomers traveling around cyberspace regarding carbonated water.
 As mentioned above, soda can eat away at the enamel on your teeth and the calcium in your bones, some believe that all carbonated beverages have this same effect.
 It is true, sparkling water is more acidic than plain ol’ still water but, nowhere near the levels of soda.
 It has been estimated that when drinking sparkling water instead, you can reduce the effects by 100 times.
 On top of that only cola has been associated with low bone densities.